Skip to main content

 3. FBT Exempt = Yes

 Some employers have an optional Social Club Fund.
 Employees can choose to contribute a small amount from their wages (eg $4 per week) to the fund and this goes to pay or partly pay for the staff Christmas Party.
+This approach spreads the cost and can help keep your main business expenditure lower.

-The information in this article is general in nature and might not be right for your circumstances.
-Please arrange a meeting with one of our Accountants to discuss your particular needs.
+Please arrange a meeting with one of our Accountants at Accountants 2 Business to discuss your particular needs.

 “I have worked with Janelle for many years with my business and coaching clients.
 I must say she consistently delivers excellent service; I get such great feedback from clients on the service she and her team have given.
 Call Janelle - you will not be disappointed!”